 The ideal approach is to prepare your business for sale from time of start up.
 This means everything you do should add value to your business and add dollars to the sale price.
-So bear this in mind as you operate your business, invest in new equipment or systems and hire staff as the company grows.
-However for a lot of people, this was not their focus when they started and grew their business.
+Bear this in mind as you operate your business, invest in new equipment, systems and hire staff as the company grows.
+For a lot of people, this is not their focus when they started and grew their business.

 The next important approach for all business owners - is to view your business like a 'buyer' would.
 Look objectively at your business and ask yourself 'Would I buy this business and why?
-What is attractive about buying this company and could it operate without the business owner, and how many clients may leave when the owner leaves?
-Are there good systems in place and policies and procedures documentation so you can operate it smoothly once you take over?
+What is attractive about buying this company and could it operate without the business owner?
+How many clients may leave when the owner leaves?
+Are there good systems in place and policies and procedures documentation ready for smooth operating once taken over?
 Also is there a good database - a CRM system with all the client details, any contracts in place, what future earnings are secured etc?
-Take the opportunity to think like a buyer so you can see where any gaps are and start working to position your business as a profitable, successful company to purchase.

-In order to successfully generate a high sale price - you also need to take the time to position your company as an attractive asset to buy.
-Start preparing at least 12 - 24 months in advance in order to package it well and make it an attractive purchase from a buyers' perspective.
+Take the opportunity to think like a buyer and see where any gaps are and start working to position your business as a profitable, successful company to purchase.
+In order to successfully generate a high sale price, you also need to take the time to position your company as an attractive asset to buy.
+Start preparing at least 12-24 months in advance in order to package it well and make it an appealing purchase from a buyers' perspective.